Apljs/Inventory-Tracker/README.md

 Project state is the most updated in development form.
 It may not run without a few necessary changes.

-Made with HTML5, CSS, JS, PHP, and Bootstrap.
+Made with HTML5, CSS, JS, jQuery, PHP, and Bootstrap.